Board votes to keep $33M CPS contract with Chicago police; Chicago Teachers Union holds protest march, rally

 WATCH: CTU holds rally as board votes on police in schools

-Demonstrators called for the $33 million contract that pays for Chicago police resource officers in CPS high schools across the city to be canceled as the school board met virtually.
+Demonstrators called for the $33 million contract that pays for Chicago police resource officers in CPS high schools across the city to be canceled as the Chicago Board of Education met virtually.

+The rally culminated weeks of public pressure on CPS to remove officers from the schools.

 In January 2019, 16-year-old Dnigma Howard was involved in a disturbing altercation with police at Marshall High School after a classroom confrontation with staff over a cell phone.